ZJU-DistributedAI/GalaxyDataset/_docs/01-quick-start-guide.md

 add_error_rate: 0.01
 ```

-We will generate n custom datasets.s
+We will generate n custom datasets.

 #### In downloadData.py: